Mario928/Mario928/Readme.md

 Contributed to this LLM deployment toolkit by resolving a critical runtime issue in NeoX-based models, improving the project's model serving capabilities.

 ### 📫 Let's Connect!
-Feel free to reach out: ps5226@nyu.edu
+Feel free to reach out: prashant.shihora@nyu.edu